Higgs Phases and Boundary Criticality: Discussion and Conclusion

-\subsection{Higgs=SPT}
+\subsection{Higgs = SPT}

 It would be remiss of us to conclude this paper without a description of some of the work that motivated this study---namely the papers \cite{borlaGaugingKitaevChain2021, verresenHiggsCondensatesAre2022,thorngrenHiggsCondensatesAre2023} discussing the relationship of Higgs phases to symmetry-protected topological (SPT) phases.
 We briefly summarize the main findings therein and comment on how our results bear on the generality of this relationship.
+For more recent works related to this topic see Refs.~\cite{dumitrescuHiggsConfinementTransitionsQCD2024,sukenoBulkBoundaryEntanglement2024,choiNoninvertibleHigherformSymmetries2024}.
 An SPT phase is a state of matter that cannot be adiabatically connected to a trivial phase under local symmetry-preserving perturbations without closing a gap.
 In general, a trivial phase can be reached without gap closure only if those symmetries are broken.
-A classic example of an SPT phase in an interacting lattice model is the spin one-half chain---the cluster model---whose nontrivial topology is protected by $\mathbbm{Z}_2\times \mathbbm{Z}_2$ symmetry.
+A classic example of an SPT phase in an interacting lattice model is the spin one-half chain---the cluster model---whose nontrivial topology is protected by $\mathbbm{Z}_2\times \mathbbm{Z}_2$ symmetry~\cite{briegelPersistentEntanglementArrays2001,sonTopologicalOrder1D2012}.
 A consequence of the topological nature of the phase is the presence of gapless states localized at the boundary of an open chain.
-In \cite{borlaGaugingKitaevChain2021} it was realized that the cluster SPT order emerges in the Higgs phase of the $\integers_2$-gauged Ising chain in the absence of the electric string tension term.
-Moreover, the fermionic SPT order of the gauged Kitaev chain in the Higgs regime was identified.